| Reflection on This War - One Year Later By - March 22, 2004 It has now been one year since I first began writing the piece that

 my opinion neither should any existing public commentator in America

 today be respected because they were all complicit in the deception.
+If I was able to plainly see that the Bush administration

 was completely lying and manipulating the public, then I know